chxikva/ArduinoLeonardoHIDKeyboard/README.md

-# 🧠 Arduino Leonardo Keyboard Emulator
+🧠 Arduino Leonardo Keyboard Emulator

-This project turns an Arduino Leonardo (or any board with native USB HID support) into a USB keyboard that receives commands via serial and emulates keystrokes — useful for automation, testing, or building a human-like bot farm. 😎
+This project transforms an Arduino Leonardo into a USB keyboard that responds to serial commands.
+Ideal for automation, scripting, or simulating human-like typing behavior using Python.

----

-## 📦 Project Structure

-- `arduino_keyboard_emulator.ino` — Arduino sketch that listens for serial input and emulates keyboard actions.
+🔧 What It Does
+Listens for characters over Serial (from a Python script).

+Presses the corresponding keyboard key.

+Supports letters, numbers, function keys, arrows, and special characters.

+Includes a Python script to simulate realistic human typing.

+🧰 Files
+arduino_keyboard_emulator.ino – Arduino sketch that handles key emulation.

-- `type_like_human.py` — Python script that sends characters over serial to the Arduino, simulating human typing behavior.
+type_like_human.py – Python script that sends characters with natural typing delays.

----

-## 🔌 Hardware Requirements
+🛠 Requirements

-- Arduino **Leonardo**, **Micro**, or **Pro Micro** (must support USB HID)
+Arduino Leonardo, Micro, or Pro Micro (any board with native USB HID support)

-- USB cable
+USB cable
-- PC with Python installed

----

-## 🚀 Getting Started
+Python 3.x

+pyserial installed (pip install pyserial)

+🚀 How to Use
-### 1. Upload the Arduino Sketch
+1. Upload the Arduino Code

-Upload the provided `.ino` file to your **Leonardo** using the Arduino IDE.
+Open the .ino sketch in the Arduino IDE.

+Select the correct board and port (Tools > Board & Port).

+Upload the code.

-> 💡 Make sure to **disconnect Serial Monitor** after upload — only one app can use the port at a time.
+Close the Serial Monitor after upload — only one app can use the port.

----

-### 2. Run the Python Script
+2. Run the Python Script

-Edit the COM port in the script:
+Edit the COM port in type_like_human.py to match your system (e.g., 'COM5').

-arduino_port = 'COM5'  # Replace with your actual port
-Then run:

-python type_like_human.py
+Run the script with Python: python type_like_human.py
-This script will simulate typing "Hello, World!" with randomized, human-like delays between keystrokes.

-🧠 Command Reference
-The Arduino listens for single ASCII characters over serial and maps them to keyboard actions.
+🔤 Supported Commands (via Serial)
 Function Keys
-Input	Action
-1	F1
+'1' → F1

-2	F2
+'2' → F2
-...	...
+...

-=	F12
+'=' → F12

 Letters (case-insensitive)
-Input	Action
-a/A	a
-z/Z	z
-Shifted Numbers (symbols)
-Input	Output
-!
-1
-@	2
+'A' or 'a' → presses 'a'

+'Z' or 'z' → presses 'z'

+Symbols → Numbers (Shifted)
+'!' → '1'

+'@' → '2'
-...	...
+...

+')' → '0'

 Arrow Keys
-Input	Direction
-[	Up
+'[' → Up

-]	Down
+']' → Down

-{	Left
+'{' → Left

-}	Right
+'}' → Right

-Special Keys
+Special Characters
-Input	Key
-\n	Enter
+'\n' → Enter

-\t	Tab
+'\t' → Tab

-Space
+' ' (space) → Spacebar

+'\\' → Backspace

-`	Escape
+` → Escape

-\	Backspace
-🤖 Human Typing Simulation
+🧠 Human Typing Simulation
+The Python script includes:

+Random typing delays per character

+Slight pauses at punctuation

+More realistic typing behavior

-The Python script uses random delays between keystrokes to mimic natural typing.
-You can enhance it further by adding:
+You can customize it further with:

-Typos + corrections
+Typos and corrections

-Random pauses
+Random pauses (to simulate "thinking")

-Multi-bot parallel inputs
+Multi-threaded input for simulating multiple bots

-⚠️ Safety Notice
+⚠️ Warning
-This code gives your Arduino keyboard control over your system.
+This sketch gives the Arduino full keyboard control of your machine.

-Use with caution.

-Test on a safe machine or virtual environment.
+Use on test systems first.

+Be cautious with key sequences (no loops that could lock you out).

-Always keep a USB unplug option handy.
+Always keep a USB cable unplug option nearby.

 📄 License
 MIT License — free to use, modify, and distribute.

-💬 Questions or Ideas?
-Open an issue or start a discussion!
-Contributions welcome 😊

----

-Let me know if you want it personalized (with your GitHub handle, emoji tone, or converted to minimalist style).